mnot/I-D/bcp56bis/draft.md

 Different applications have different goals when using HTTP.
 In this document, we say an application is _using HTTP_ when any of the following conditions are true:

-* The transport port (or default port) is 80 or 443,
+* The transport port in use is 80 or 443,
-* The URL scheme is "http" or "https",
+* The URL scheme "http" or "https" is used,
-* The ALPN protocol ID {{!RFC7301}} is "http/1.1", "h2" or "h2c", or
+* The ALPN protocol ID {{!RFC7301}} "http/1.1", "h2" or "h2c" is used, or
 * The message formats described in {{RFC7320}} and/or {{RFC7540}} are used in conjunction with the IANA registries defined for HTTP.

 When an application is using HTTP, all of the requirements of the HTTP protocol suite (including